 See more: What is Abutment?

-4) The 10 most common oral diseases – Tooth pulp inflammation
+4) The 10 most common oral diseases in Vietnam – Tooth pulp inflammation

 Tooth pulp inflammation can present in various forms, ranging from severe pain, intermittent pain, or being asymptomatic but progressing silently and only showing symptoms during acute inflammation or when swelling is visible at the tooth base.
 The most important treatment principle is thorough cleaning of the full length of the root canal, sealing the root canal, which requires complete equipment and careful X-ray examination.
 Treatment may be completed in one session or multiple sessions after root canal treatment for tooth pulp inflammation.

-5) The 10 most common oral diseases – Cracked tooth, fractured tooth base
+5) The 10 most common oral diseases in Vietnam – Cracked tooth, fractured tooth base

 The cause is similar to a cracked tooth case.
 It can suddenly crack and be immediately painful or crack without symptoms and worsen over time: feeling sensitivity while chewing, pain when drinking cold water, intense natural pain.